stefi23/RC-journal/Week1.md

 - Attended Pair Programming Workshop
 - Complete the UI Design Fundamentals [UI Design Fundamentals](https://scrimba.com/g/gdesign?utm_source=newsletter&utm_medium=email&utm_campaign=gdesign_mainlist_launch) course on Scrimba
 - Created a Rock, Paper, Scissors game in React (to be deployed) [Code on Github](https://github.com/stefi23/Schere-Stein-Papier)
-- Did some more katas on [Codewars](https://www.codewars.com/users/stefi23), a couple even on Python
+- Did some more katas on [Codewars](https://www.codewars.com/users/stefi23) ([repository with solutions](Codewars)), a couple even on Python

 - After checking the options for a static websites I decided to go for Gatsby as it works
+- Let fear show up but not listen to it

 **Challenges 🐘**